Want to know about employee web usage reporting?

 What’s Time Doctor?

-Time Doctor is a robust performance management and monitoring tool used by large companies, like Verizon, as well as small and medium businesses, like Firehouse Subs, to track employee web usage during work hours.
+Time Doctor is a robust performance management and monitoring tool used by large companies as well as small and medium businesses to track employee web usage during work hours.

 Its unique combination of employee-friendly settings with advanced web app reporting can help you overcome all the web monitoring challenges mentioned above.